yivvm/Project-HTML-National-Parks/README.md

 │        └── 1 subscription form
 ├── Include at least one dropdown menu.
 │    └── 2 dropdown menus:
-│        └── 1 dropdown menu in the navbar of every page │        └── 1 dropdown menu in the contact form in np-info.html
+│        └── 1 dropdown menu in the navbar of resume.html and np-info.html
+│        └── 1 dropdown menu in the contact form in np-info.html
-├── Include at least one of each of the following forms of content.
+└──  Include at least one of each of the following forms of content.
      ├── Text
      ├── Images
      └── GIFs